Client: ProMedica Healthcare

 The Arts Commission of Toledo

-Trace correlates the relationship between macro spatial perspective and micro molecular connectivity while representing our communal health and well-being supported through the dedicated care of the ProMedica system.
-The piece consists of 5,500, 40mm, solid glass spheres suspended with 1064 -1/16″ stainless steel cables.
-At 20’L x 8’W x 23’H, the piece is suspended by a modular ceiling construct made from (5) CNC aluminum plates.
+TRACE correlates the relationship between macro spatial perspective and micro molecular connectivity to represent a poetic human perception of our communal health and well-being as supported through the dedicated care of the ProMedica system.

-Working closely with ProMedica's internal team in conjunction with the Toledo Arts Commission and public art manager, Nathan Mattimoe, the ambitious project was integrated into the new headquarters with critical contributions from the on site structural engineers, base building team and interior contractors, AA Boos.
+Working closely with ProMedica's internal team in conjunction with the Toledo Arts Commission and public art manager, Nathan Mattimoe, the ambitious project was integrated into the new headquarters with critical contributions from all team members.
 A dedicated community engagement campaign led by the ProMedica communications team presented the project's process and implementation in a dynamic set of media outlets and civic events.